 Forager sour cream, Earth Balance butter and unsweetened almond milk are excellent in this recipe.

-These can be stored in a sealed plastic bag at room temperature for 2 days.
+These can be stored in an airtight container at room temperature for 2 days.
 Any longer than that and they would need to be frozen for longer storage.

 Besides with a spread of butter, these biscuits would be excellent with: